Jglez2330/Tesis1/pages/Verifying List Swarm Attestation Protocols.md

 	- Prover Authentication
 - It also present more some modification on SIMPLE to make it more robust
 - What problem the paper presents
 	- They is not formal definition for CRA list swarm attestation protocols.
-This means
+This means that there is not set of characteristics